nayanchoudhary31/task-manager-backend/README.md

-# 📝 Blogs Backend - Task Management API
+# 📝 Task Manager - Task Management API

 A robust RESTful API built with Node.js and Express.js for efficient task management.
 This backend service provides complete CRUD operations with comprehensive validation and error handling.